In order to get the line reinstated, we will have to get the bridge replaced

 (For comparison, the Docklands Light Railway uses cars which each seat 80 and can carry 284 people!)

-If possible, we will use an electric traction, battery powered propulsion system, but initially we may use a low-power diesel engine instead.
+If possible, we will use an electric traction, battery powered propulsion system, but initially we may use a low-power diesel hybrid engine instead.

 With a simple short return journey, it should be possible to operate with a limited energy store.